-New Delhi, (IANS): Hit by the recent spot-fixing scandal, the Rajasthan Royals will have to come out strong to take on the impressive Sunrisers Hyderabad in the Indian Premier League (IPL) eliminator to be played at the Ferozeshah Kotla on Wednesday.
+New Delhi, May 21 (IANS) Hit by the recent spot-fixing scandal, the Rajasthan Royals will have to come out strong to take on the impressive Sunrisers Hyderabad in the Indian Premier League (IPL) eliminator to be played at the Ferozeshah Kotla here Wednesday.

 The Royals and the Sunrisers, who finished third and fourth respectively in the standings, will be vying for the Qualifier Two spot where they will meet the loser of the Mumbai Indians vs Chennai Super Kings Qualifier One match Tuesday.

 Shaken and stirred, the Jaipur-based Rajasthan Royals are making their first playoff appearance since the inaugural season of 2008 when they emerged champions.
 The past four seasons, the Royalsn have failed to replicate their 2008 performance but the Rahul Dravid-led side have finally come full circle this season.

 Shane Watson has been the most influential player for the Royals, winning them several matches.
 Skipper Dravid and opener Ajinkya Rahane have also provided excellent starts to the team.